Wanjira-Faith/python-wk1-codechallenge/README.md

 1. Open a terminal
 2. Navigate to the directory
 `cd python-wk1-codechallenge`
-3. Run solution using `python solution2.py`
+3. Run solution using `python3 solution2.py`

 # Challenge 3: Consonant value
 Given a lowercase string that has alphabetic characters only and no spaces, return the highest value of consonant substrings.
 Consonants are any letters of the alphabet except "aeiou".We shall assign the following values: a = 1, b = 2, c = 3, .... z = 26.